We're an affiliate

 You can do this by gradually mixing his old diet with his new one in varying proportions by reducing his old food with time.

-This should be done with a clear guideline by your vet after a close examination of the foods that he might be allergic to.
+This should be done with clear guidelines by your vet after a close examination of the foods that he might be allergic to.

 If your furry friend survived on processed foods in the rescue site, then you need to make a shift and give him a healthier choice.